andrewferlitsch/Gap/docs/Quick_Start_Guide.md

 When the keyword parameter gender is True, words indicating gender are preserved; otherwise they are removed.
 Transgender is inclusive in the recognition.
 The tag value is set to one of Vocabulary.MALE, Vocabulary.FEMALE or Vocabulary.TRANSGENDER .

 # keep/replace gender indicating words
-words = Words(“man uncle mother women tg”, gender=True)
+words = Words("man uncle mother women tg", gender=True)
 print(words.words)
 # will output:
 # [
-# { ‘word’: ‘man’,  tag: Vocabulary.MALE },
+# { 'word': 'man',  tag: Vocabulary.MALE },
-# { ‘word’: ‘uncle’,  tag: Vocabulary.MALE },
+# { 'word': 'uncle',  tag: Vocabulary.MALE },
-# { ‘word’: ‘mother’,  tag: Vocabulary.FEMALE },
+# { 'word': 'mother',  tag: Vocabulary.FEMALE },
-# { ‘word’: ‘women’,  tag: Vocabulary.FEMALE },
+# { 'word': 'women',  tag: Vocabulary.FEMALE },
-# { ‘word’: ‘transgender’,  tag: Vocabulary.TRANSGENDER },
+# { 'word': 'transgender',  tag: Vocabulary.TRANSGENDER },
 # ]

 3.16 	Sentiment

 When the keyword parameter sentiment is True, word and word phrases indicating sentiment are preserved; otherwise they are removed.
 Sentiment phrases are reduced to the single primary word indicating the sentiment and the tag value is set to either Vocabulary.POSITIVE or Vocabulary.NEGATIVE.
 # keep/replace sentiment indicating phrases
-words = Words(“the food was not good”, sentiment=True)
+words = Words("the food was not good", sentiment=True)
 print(words.words)
 # will output:
 # [
-# { ‘word’: ‘food’,  tag: Vocabulary.UNTAG },
+# { 'word': 'food',  tag: Vocabulary.UNTAG },
-# { ‘word’: ‘not’,  tag: Vocabulary.NEGATIVE},
+# { 'word': 'not',  tag: Vocabulary.NEGATIVE},
 # ]

 317	Spell Checking

 When the keyword parameter spell is True, each tokenized word is looked up in the pyaspeller word dictionary.
-If the word is not found (presumed misspelled) and the pyaspeller recommends a safe replacement, the word is replaced with the pyaspeller’s safe replacement.
+If the word is not found (presumed misspelled) and the pyaspeller recommends a safe replacement, the word is replaced with the pyaspeller's safe replacement.
 The spell check/replacement occurs prior to stemming, lemmatizing, and stopword removal.
 # add parts of speech tagging
-words = Words(“mispelled”, spell=True)
+words = Words("mispelled", spell=True)
 print(words.words)
 # will output:
 # [
-# { ‘word’: ‘misspell’,  ‘tag’: Vocabulary.UNTAG},
+# { 'word': 'misspell',  'tag': Vocabulary.UNTAG},
 # ]

 3.18	Parts of Speech

-When the keyword parameter pos is True, each tokenized word is further annotated with it’s corresponding NLTK parts of speech tag.
+When the keyword parameter pos is True, each tokenized word is further annotated with it's corresponding NLTK parts of speech tag.
 # add parts of speech tagging
-words = Words(“Jim Smith”, pos=True)
+words = Words("Jim Smith", pos=True)
 print(words.words)
 # will output:
 # [
-# { ‘word’: ‘food’,  ‘tag’: Vocabulary.UNTAG, ‘pos’: NN },
+# { 'word': 'food',  'tag': Vocabulary.UNTAG, 'pos': NN },
-# { ‘word’: ‘not’,  ‘tag’: Vocabulary.NEGATIVE, ‘pos’: NN },
+# { 'word': 'not',  'tag': Vocabulary.NEGATIVE, 'pos': NN },
 # ]
 3.19	Romanization

 When the keyword parameter roman is True, the latin-1 character encoding of each tokenized is converted to ASCII.
 # Romanization of latin-1 character encodings
-words = Words(“Québec”, roman=True)
+words = Words("Québec", roman=True)
 print(words.words)
 # will output:
 # [
-# { ‘word’: ‘quebec’,  ‘tag’: Vocabulary.UNTAG,
+# { 'word': 'quebec',  'tag': Vocabulary.UNTAG,
 # ]
 3.20	Bag of Words and Word Frequency Distribution

 The property bagsOfWords returns an unordered dictionary of each occurrence of a unique word in the tokenized sequence, where the word is the dictionary key, and the number of occurrences is the corresponding value.
 # Get the Bag of Words representation
-words = Words(“Jack and Jill went up the hill to fetch a pail of water.
-Jack fell down and         broke his crown and Jill came tumbling after.”, stopwords=True)
+words = Words("Jack and Jill went up the hill to fetch a pail of water.
+Jack fell down and         broke his crown and Jill came tumbling after.", stopwords=True)

 print(words.bagOfWords)
 # will output:
-# { ‘pail’: 1, ‘the’: 1, ‘a’: 1, ‘water’: 1, ‘fetch’: 1, ‘went’: 1, ‘and’: 2, ‘jack’: 2, ‘jill’: 2,
+# { 'pail': 1, 'the': 1, 'a': 1, 'water': 1, 'fetch': 1, 'went': 1, 'and': 2, 'jack': 2, 'jill': 2,
-# ‘down’: 1, ‘come’: 1, ‘fell’: 1, ‘up’: 1, ‘of’: 1, ‘tumble’: 1, ‘to’: 1, ‘hill’: 1, ‘after’: 1 }
+# 'down': 1, 'come': 1, 'fell': 1, 'up': 1, 'of': 1, 'tumble': 1, 'to': 1, 'hill': 1, 'after': 1 }
 The property freqDist returns a sorted list of tuples, in descending order, of word frequencies (i.e., the number of occurrences of the word in the tokenized sequence.
 # Get the Word Frequency Distribution
-words = Words(“Jack and Jill went up the hill to fetch a pail of water.
-Jack fell down and         broke his crown and Jill came tumbling after.”, stopwords=True)
+words = Words("Jack and Jill went up the hill to fetch a pail of water.
+Jack fell down and         broke his crown and Jill came tumbling after.", stopwords=True)

 print(words.freqDist)
 # will output:
-# [ (‘jack’, 2), (‘jill’, 2), (‘and’, 2), (‘water’, 1), (‘the’, 1), …. ]
+# [ ('jack', 2), ('jill', 2), ('and', 2), ('water', 1), ('the', 1), …. ]

 4. VISION Module